 Interest payments will be made gross and members will be responsible for declaring this income on their tax returns and for claiming any exemptions due to the Personal Savings Allowance or any similar scheme.
-Applications for share withdrawal are processed once each year by the Board at the first Board meeting after the 1st July, except in exceptional circumstances.
 If you are a basic rate taxpayer you are currently able to earn up to £1,000 in savings income tax-free.
 Higher rate taxpayers will be able to earn up to £500 tax-free.
 See the HMRC website for details.
 Shares are not eligible for the Enterprise Investment Scheme tax relief or Social Investment Tax Relief.
 Shares will normally be exempt from inheritance tax providing they are held for two years.
 You should seek further advice from a financial advisor or accountant on tax matters as appropriate.